 Like other lenders, they will offer both purchase and refinance mortgages, including rate and term and cash-out refis.

 Additionally, Ally Home will offer conventional and jumbo mortgages, the latter of which are above the conforming loan limit of $417,000 (soon to be $424,100).

-As of the time of this writing, they were offering a rate of 4.25% on a 30-yr fixed purchase, and 4.375% for a refi, with lots of assumptions like good credit and a minimum 20% down payment.
+As of the time of this writing, Ally Home Loans was offering a rate of 4.25% on a 30-yr fixed purchase, and 4.375% for a refi, with lots of assumptions like good credit and a minimum 20% down payment.